Invest In Live Theatre —

 The festival has an online application process.
 Please read the following before applying.

-APPLICATION DEADLINE: Monday October 23 2017, 5 PM (Pacific) – we must have your application and all of your support materials in hand by this time.
+APPLICATION DEADLINE: Monday October 15 2018, midnight (Pacific) – we must have your application and all of your support materials in hand by this time.

 UNO is a curated festival.
 Some shows are invited directly, but we also accept productions through the open application process outlined below.
 We are interested only in recently performed, finished work, 45-90 minutes in length.